markmead/hyperui/data/posts/text-shadow-with-tailwindcss.md

 But you can add as many as you like.

-The classes that are added will appear in [Tailwind CSS IntelliSense](https://tailwindcss.com/docs/editor-setup#intelli-sense-for-vs-code) when writing something like `text-sh` for example.
+The classes that have been added will appear in [Tailwind CSS IntelliSense](https://tailwindcss.com/docs/editor-setup#intelli-sense-for-vs-code) when writing something like `text-sh` for example.

 It's worth noting the use of `var(--tw-shadow-color)`.

-This is important as it allows us to use Tailwind CSS `shadow-[color]` classes with the added `text-shadow` classes.
+This is important as it allows us to use Tailwind CSS `shadow-[color]` classes with the `text-shadow` classes we've added.

-Something else to note is we have full access to JIT and can use arbitrary values such as; `text-shadow-[0_4px_8px_#6366f1]`.
+Something else to note is we can use arbitrary values such as; `text-shadow-[0_4px_8px_#6366f1]` to create text shadows.

 Want to see more?
 You can view the [full example](https://play.tailwindcss.com/wJi9jhaOyb) on the Tailwind CSS play sandbox.